mikoskinen/socketex/readme.md

-# SocketEx.TcpClient - TcpClient for Windows Phone #
+# SocketEx - TcpClient and SSL Socket support for Windows Phone #

 SocketEx.TcpClient is a MIT-licensed TcpClient for Windows Phone which aims to make working with Windows Phone sockets easy.
 Compared to the TcpClient in full .NET Framework, SocketEx.TcpClient isn’t 100% compatible and some of the features aren’t implemented at all.
 The library hasn’t gone through an exhaustive testing so there may be issues.

+SocketEx.SecureTcpClient is a TcpClient which provides SSL Socket support to Windows Phone.

 Note!
 The library works in a synchronous blocking mode.
 This means that if you use the TcpClient directly from the UI-thread, you will block the UI from updating.

-The code is based on the “Crystalbyte Networking for Silverlight” project, available from the CodePlex.
+The code for TcpClient is based on the “Crystalbyte Networking for Silverlight” project, available from the CodePlex.
 Almost all of the code is from that neat library, but I adjusted it little to get it working with Windows Phone and fixed out some threading issues.

+SecureTcpClient uses Bouncy Castle to provide the SSL support.

+## Nuget ##
+Both the TcpClient and SecureTcpClient are available from NuGet:

+* Install-Package SocketEx
+* Install-Package SocketEx.SSL

 ## SocketEx.TcpClient – How To Open a Connection ##
 We can open the connection by passing the server address and server port as parameters to TcpClient.